lluevano/Custom-Lightweight-Face-Anti-Spoofing/README.md

 To train on or evaluate the CASIA CEFA you just need to download it.
 The reader for this dataset supports not only RGB modality but the depth and IR too.
 Nevertheless, it's not the purpose of this project.

 If you want to use your own data, the next steps should be done:
-1) Prepare the reader for your dataset.
+1) Prepare the reader for youd datasetsr dataset.
 2) Import reader object to datasets/database.py file.
 Substitute `do_nothing` with your object in `external_reader=do_nothing` (35 line).
 3) In config, write any kwargs for train, validation, test protocol.
 If you do not have test data, you can just add the same parameters as for validation.
 Example: `external = dict(train=dict(data_root='...', mode='train', whatever=...), val=dict(data_root='...', mode='val', whatever=...), test=dict(...))`